Hochinwei/Hochinwei.github.io/research.md

 ### 2021

 [Sharing Research Materials Online: Why You Should and How You Can](https://gorilla.sc/sharing-research-materials-online-why-you-should-and-how-you-can/).
 Guest blog for Gorilla.io.

 ### 2016

 [Publishing a Registered Report as a Postgraduate Researcher](https://blog.efpsa.org/2016/09/09/publishing-a-registered-report-as-a-postgraduate-researcher/).
 Guest blog for the Journal of European Psychology Students.

 [Do smokers consist of a single group?](https://blog.efpsa.org/2016/09/02/do-smokers-consist-of-a-single-group/).
 Guest blog for the Journal of European Psychology Students.

 ## Invited workshops and seminars

 ### 2022

+**Bartlett, J. E.** & Toivo, W. Data visualisation using R, for researchers who don’t use R. SGSSS Summer School.
+Materials available as an [online book](https://wtoivo.github.io/SGSSS-data-viz-workshop/).

 - **Bartlett, J. E.** & Charles, S.J.
 A Beginner’s Tutorial to Power Analysis using jamovi.
 Open Science Community Rotterdam.
 Slides available on the [OSF](https://osf.io/zrcuh/).